 In the 1980s, Sam Masur and Sadie Green formed an unlikely friendship in a pediatric hospital, dealing with personal challenges.
 Their bond is shattered when Sadie's jealous sister reveals that Sadie was counting time spent with Sam as volunteer hours.
 Six years later, they coincidentally reunite at a train station, now studying at prestigious universities.
 Sadie, struggling with a failed affair with her professor, falls into depression.
 Sam helps her recover, and they establish Unfair Games, creating a successful adventure game called Ichigo.
 However, tensions arise when they face a dilemma over a distribution deal, leading to personal and professional conflicts.

 The book's got drama, friendship, romance, and all the struggles that come with being creative.
 Plus, it takes you through several years and shows how the characters grow, especially with the whole gaming industry vibe in the background.
-So this one's for readers who like themes of resilience, dealing with personal struggles, and how tragedies impact relationships.

 Happy Reading!